Inside the Star

 The star folk had learned to ride the push and pull like sailors on a violent sea.
 They used magnetic lines as tethers and slipped along them when the currents aligned.
 They waited out storms that would have stripped a less stable pattern apart.

 Time unfolded strangely.
-ZiggyBoot's sense of years came in waves: long stretches of patient drifting, punctuated by violent moments when the star convulsed and his mind raced to keep up.
+Ziggaboot's sense of years came in waves: long stretches of patient drifting, punctuated by violent moments when the star convulsed and his mind raced to keep up.

 It took him centuries to learn the taste of different depths—the way photons at certain layers carried more pressure than warmth, the way heavier ions began to appear like grit in the plasma.